-Manufacturing readiness assessments using the MRL criteria can be adapted for the acquisition of a single system or limited production systems.
+MRL Assessments using the MRL criteria can be adapted for the acquisition of a single system or limited production systems.
 A single or limited production system is defined as a system in which the first unit becomes the first operational unit, e.g., a large-scale radar, a class of ships, or a single or small family of satellites.